Programmergg/NTK-CL/README.md

 # NTK-CL
-A paper currently under submission, which will be made open-source in the near future!!!
+A paper currently under review, which will be made open-source in the near future!!!